 Conservation has always been a passion of mine, so I looked into ways I could affect change on a larger scale, especially through the manufacturing process.
 I made a conscious effort to choose glass jars despite plastic containers being cheaper, not breaking as easily, & are lighter for shipping because glass is sustainable, can be reused forever, repurposed, & easily recycled.
 I knew I wanted to encourage my customers to join my efforts so I offer 10% off their next jar if they returned an empty glass jar or showed me how they’re repurposing it.

 Similarly, from the start using ugly produce has been at the core of my business model.
 Food waste is huge.
-I read that the UN Food & Agriculture Organization estimates a 1/3rd of the edible parts of food produced for human consumption get lost or wasted globally, which is about 1.3 billion tons per year.
+I read that the UN Food & Agriculture Organization estimates a 1/3rd of the edible parts of food produced for human consumption gets lost or wasted globally, which is about 1.3 billion tons per year.
 I see it as an injustice to the people who lack access to food.
 There’s no reason to go hungry in the 21st century.
 Food & water waste happens in every step of the process from growing, transporting, processing, & selling which likewise impacts the use of our croplands, fertilizer utilization, labor, energy, & greenhouse gases.
 Markets have conditioned people to look for perfect produce & will avoid anything that doesn’t measure up to specific appearance standards.
 However, the growing process is far from perfect with uncontrollable weather, temperature, & soil conditions.
-This is where the B grade, ugly produce comes in.
+This is where the B-grade, ugly produce comes in.
 Farmers can’t sell those imperfect goods to the general market, but as far as we’re concerned like most things in life, it’s what’s on the inside that counts.
 We’re going to lovingly cut, crush, & blend the fresh delicious produce to be cooked into jam, so misshapen appearances, bruises, & discolorations do not matter.
 The farmers still make a living & nothing goes to waste.
 It’s all about small changes from contentious individuals making a difference in global issues.
-3) Please give me a couple of examples of ways that you reduce waste in your manufacturing process.
-Which ones work the best?
-Do you feel there are any trade-offs?
-Can you quantify how much waste you're saving?

 We are mindful of our storage & cooling facilities so that nothing spoils under our watch.
 We have an efficient inventory management system to trace raw materials & components throughout procurement, production, & sales.
 We keep close track of our inventory, our system processes, & the supply chain to ensure we have the right quantities for the correct timing & to be sure that we can locate & move stock faster.
 If it does look like our fruits & vegetables are ripening too quickly, we cut, label, & freeze them for future use.
 Everything we produce for our regular line of preserves is freshly made, but we’ll be asked for special orders of things that aren’t in season & that’s when we let our customers know that we can do a just-in-time limited run for them with the produce we had stored away at the peak season that way nothing goes to waste.